code-423n4/2022-08-olympus/README.md

 ## Contract Details

+### Kernel
+- Default kernel
+- Main registry for protocol
+- Controlled by the `executor` address
+- Has defined `Actions` for mutating state of the registry
+- Intended to be used with the `OlympusGovernance` policy
+- Includes all of the main dependencies used for Policies and Modules
+- Uses a `KernelUtils.sol` file to define common global functions
+- LOC: 459

+#### KernelUtils
+- Define common global utility functions to be used in any contract in the protocol
+- LOC: 67

 ### Modules
 All modules have an assigned 5-byte keycode.
 Also have no dependencies other than the Kernel.
 #### OlympusTreasury